Data-Aware and Scalable Sensitivity Analysis for Decision Tree Ensembles

 Thus, we can safely say if \veritas~ outputs a value less than $2*\eta$ or it timeouts, while our tool gives a sat output, our tool is better than \veritas~.
 If our tool gives sat but \veritas~ provides a higher output, we deem \veritas~ to be better.
 If our tool gives unsat, then we ignore that instance.

 We give \veritas~1200 seconds to run for each experiment and compare with the best output found till then.
 For all other tools, we compare time taken for them to find a satisfying pair of examples.
 The results of the experiments are given in Table~\ref{tab:multiclass_running_times}.
 The Veritas algorithm finds progressively larger and larger gaps. \%V indicates the amount of “gap” found by Veritas during the given time as compared to \ourtool.
 For instance, consider the Iris row where we report 2\%, which implies that the gap found by \ourtool is 50 times bigger than the gap found by Veritas.
-We have added this explanation in the paper.